core-wg/oscore-capable-proxies/draft-ietf-core-oscore-capable-proxies.md

 ## Version -06 to -07 ## {#sec-06-07}

 * Revised presentation of the algorithm for processing incoming requests.

+* Guidelines for proxies on establishing/using OSCORE with an origin server.

 * Minor clarifications and editorial improvements.